brownliam/UDPServerConnection/README.md

 v1.3 - UDP server that handles the transfer of sender's IP's and ports to enable UDP hole punching.

-groundApp.js serves to initialize the server from the ground station and open the ground station software.
+groundApp.js serves to initialize the connection to the server from the ground station and open the ground station software.

+droneApp.js serves to initialize the connection from the drone to the ground station software, through the server.

 UDPDeviceTest.java serves as an arbitrary udp device on the network, it sends a packet to the specified address on the specified port and waits for a response on that port.
 Used for testing over local and wide networks.